 - Here is where a lot of travelers get disappointed.
 Many think that the description waterfront property generally means that it is on the ocean or a lake when in actuality it could be on a canal filled with mucky water or even just a duck pond out front.
 Or it may have a distant view of the water, but be several blocks away.
 Check the exact location on Google maps to see its proximity to the water.

 - Find out if the property offers a private beach and if swimming conditions are good.
 If you are planning on walking to the beach every day, you don’t want to find out after the fact that it is rocky or not conducive to swimming.

 - Get specifics on what the view will be from your room.
 A hotel may consider a room to be a water view or a waterfront if it faces the direction of the water, even though the view may be minuscule or even obstructed.

 Proximity to Main Attractions:

 - The proximity of the hotel to popular attractions will generally determine the room rate as well.
 The closer you are, the more you will pay.

-Find out if there are Plans for Construction on the Property during your Stay:
+Find out if there will be Construction on the Property during your Stay:

 - If there is, the constant noise and disruption may be a deterrent to staying there.
 The pool or other amenities may also be closed temporarily.
 If you decide this is not a problem, feel free to ask for a discount due to the inconvenience.